OliverWPierce/HexaTower--Multiplayer/README.md

 This trait enables me to easily setup UI elements for some game settings.
 It is practically free for performance and speeds up development time.
 Essentially, I define a new setting, choosing a previous and next value for each state of the setting.
 Then, I simply call "display_clickthrough_selector" for that setting, and a UI element which controls the setting appears.

-This function was challenging to create because I had to use phantom data to communicate with Bevy's systems.
-This also made it really fun to create.
+This function was challenging to create because I had to use [PhantomData](https://doc.rust-lang.org/std/marker/struct.PhantomData.html) (a zero-size struct which acts like it owns another type) to communicate with Bevy's systems.
+This also made it really fun to design.

 ## Interesting Files Related to Player Action Validation